sonic2kk/steamtinkerlaunch/README.md

 - winetricks
 - wget, unzip for optional reshade download, git for pulling optional shaders
 - xdotool, xwininfo, vr-video-player for playing regular games side-by-side in VR
-- your favourite editor for editor mode and otionally xdg-open for opening the protondb url of started game
+- your favourite editor for editor mode and optionally a internetbrowser of your choice (default "firefox") for opening the protondb url of started game
 - vkbasalt

 ## Configuration: